lestrrat-go/config/env/README.md

 This library can be thought of as a fork of [github.com/kelseyhightower/envconfig](https://github.com/kelseyhightower/envconfig).
 The code was written from scratch, but the goals are the same: We would like to support fetching configuration information from environment variables.

 The author initially attempted to use the library above, but there were a few things that needed changing to adapt to the author's needs.
-However, that would require modifying behavior for a relatively well established user base, and the author has been around long enough that while additions and bugfixes are easy to be included, behavior changes aren't :) So here is yet another library instead.
+However, that would require modifying behavior of a code base that is being used by well established user base, and the author has been around long enough that it is quite hard to chanve existing behavior :)

+So here is yet another library, instead of spending days arguing if my change is good for the World or not.
+If the library above decides to support the differences that I describe below, this library *may* be deprecated/changed/whatever.

 ## Supported Types